How AI is Reshaping Software Development: Insights from the 2024 Dora Report

 Also read: Open Source AI: What’s the hype around it?
 Everything you need to know about it

-The Future of AI in DevOps: AI as a Partner, Not a Replacement
+The Future of AI in Software Development: AI as a Partner, Not a Replacement

 The 2023 and 2024 Dora insights make it clear: AI isn’t here to replace developers but to empower them.
 For instance, AI can take on repetitive tasks like formatting code, catching basic errors, or suggesting optimizations, allowing developers to focus on complex problem-solving and innovation.